Thoracic

 Recognize the sonographic findings of tracheal and esophageal anatomy, especially in regard to EM procedures

-Integrate thoracic CUS findings into individual patient and departmental management.
+Integrate thoracic US findings into individual patient and departmental management

 Indications: